DylanRogers1/learn/c++/c++.md

 * Very fast (runtime is quick)
 * Very extendible (you can do a lot, many features)

 You will often here that C and C++ are both very fast.
-They're often
+They're often used for